 Pilot Testing

-The AIM Platform is looking for companies to pilot test its forthcoming draft Quality, Accounting & Reporting (QAR) Standard and provide feedback informed by real-world use.
+The AIM Platform concluded its pilot of the draft Intervention Quality, Accounting & Reporting (QAR) Standard and Guidance in December 2025.

 Association Test Pilot